InquisitorJax/Xamarin-MAUI-Apps/README.md

 # Xamarin / MAUI Indie Apps
-Curated list of apps made by Xamarin Developers
+Curated list of apps made by Independent Xamarin Developers

 Getting people to notice your app is HARD.
 Show some love for these developers by downloading the app, **giving an app store review**, or even product feedback.